Task #1236

 Signed Interests are now renamed to Command Interests.
 The reason is that Signed Interests are kind of general name for Interests that are signed, while Command Interests are the same signed Interests but with additional assurances that each command is unique and there is a timestamp to protect against replay attacks.

-Updated by Yingdi Yu about 10 years ago
+Updated by Yingdi Yu over 10 years ago

 The random value does not completely solve the problem.
 The ultimate solution is to prevent application from generating command interest with the same command, the same timestamp and the same signature.
 Otherwise, if legitimate applications send two interests containing the same command and timestamp and signature but different random values, then which interest is valid?
 We cannot treat both of them as valid, because that is completely against the usage of timestamp.
 If one of the interests is treated as valid, then the other interest is "mistaken" as invalid.